darktrojan/idldocs/nsIAbDirectory.rst

 Deletes the array of cards from the database.

-@param  aCards  The cards to delete from the database.

 Parameters
 ^^^^^^^^^^

 * ``in Array<nsIAbCard> aCards``
+  The cards to delete from the database.

 Return value
 ^^^^^^^^^^^^